Visually Impairing Conditions

 and words spaced more widely most children will find schoolwork

 Recognising facial expressions can often be difficult.
 It is worth trying to find out at what distance facial expressions can be seen and responded to.
 Then always try to talk and smile from within this distance.
 This helps a child to learn what facial expressions mean and to copy them.
+If the child has visual field loss try to place objects in the part of the child’s vision that is working.

 Infants and young children need to learn about the world around them.
 Home visiting teachers, physiotherapists and occupational and speech therapists may all add to the child's care and education.
 It is important to continue the programmes that they recommend.
 If the child is involved in family activities vision can improve and new skills can develop.

 Even if a child has very poor vision many useful and practical things can be done to improve the ability of the child to get around, interact with other children and learn.
+We also suggest that you have a look at the other VI Scotland information documents for more information on some of the other eye conditions that can develop in Marfan's syndrome.